-The loan taken against PPF account can be repaid either in lump sum or in installments within the period of 36 months.
-The interest is not paid with the principal amount.
+The interest is not paid with the principal amount in EMIs.
 Once the principal amount is fully repaid the interest has to be repaid within 2 months.
 In case the loan is not repaid within 36 months, interest at 6% more than the prevailing interest rate of PPF account is charged.
-Second loan can be obtained only after the closure of first loan.
+The second loan can be obtained only after the closure of the first loan.

-- Pay the fine of INR 50 for each year the account has been inactive.
-For e.g., if an account has been inactive for three years, fine of INR 150 (50*3) is to be paid.
+- A fine of INR 50 for each year the account has been inactive has to be paid.

-PPF accounts can be fully withdrawn on the maturity of 15 years from the date of opening of account.
-However, investors can withdraw partial amount to meet emergency requirement.
-Such partial withdrawal is subject to prescribed conditions.
-Pre mature withdrawals can be made from the start of 7th financial year after the account is opened.
-Example, if the account was opened on Jan 1, 2012 withdrawal can be made from financial year 2017-18 onwards.
+Partial withdrawals can be made after the expiry of 5 years after the year in which the account is opened.
+Example, if the account was opened on Jan 1, 2012, withdrawal can be made from the financial year 2017-18 onwards.
 Only one partial withdrawal is allowed per financial year.
-The maximum amount that can be withdrawn per financial year is the lower of following :
+The maximum amount that can be withdrawn per financial year is the lower of the following :